Sensibilitatea la lumină – Contează culoarea ochilor?

 Does eye color matter?

-Light-colored eyes – more sensitive?
+Lighter eyes – more sensitive?

 With less melanin:

-• more light enters the eye
+• more light penetrates the eye

-• eyes get tired more easily
+• eyes tire more easily

-Closed eyes – natural protection
+Darker eyes – natural protection

 • better tolerance to intense light